1. Create universe

 $ ./yb-docker-ctl destroy

-Start a new local cluster with 3-nodes with replication factor 3.
-We configure the number of shards (aka tablets) per table per tserver to 4 so that we can better observe the load balancing during scale-up and scale-down.
-Each table will now have 4 tablet-leaders in each tserver and with replication factor 3, there will be 2 tablet-followers for each tablet-leader distributed in the 2 other tservers.
-So each tserver will have 12 tablets (i.e. sum of 4 tablet-leaders and 8 tablet-followers) per table.
+Start a new 3-node local cluster with replication factor of 3.
+Configure the number of shards (aka tablets) per table per YB-TServer to 4 so that you can better observe the load balancing during scale-up and scale-down.
+Each table will now have 4 tablet-leaders in each tserver and with replication factor 3, there will be 2 tablet-followers for each tablet-leader distributed in the 2 other YB-TServers.
+So each tserver will have 12 tablets (that is, the sum of 4 tablet-leaders and 8 tablet-followers) per table.

 $ ./yb-docker-ctl create --rf 3 --num_shards_per_tserver 4